Saracens F.C.: 2014–15: Premiership champions

-2019 relegation
+2019 – Relegation

 In March 2019, allegations first emerged that Saracens might have broken Premiership Rugby's salary cap.
 Saracens chairman Nigel Wray had been investing in companies alongside players such as Richard Wigglesworth, Mako Vunipola, Billy Vunipola and Maro Itoje.
 In June, Premiership Rugby announced that they would hold an investigation into Saracens.

 In November 2019, they were found to have been in breach of the salary cap regulations due to failure to disclose player payments in the 2016–17, 2017–18 and 2018–19 seasons, which would have taken them over the £7 million senior player salary cap.
 They were handed a 35-point deduction for the 2019–20 Premiership Rugby season and fined £5.3 million.
 The judgement found that Saracens had been reckless in entering into the arrangements with players without disclosing them to Premiership Rugby.

 On 2 January 2020 Chairman Nigel Wray stood down and former chief executive officer Edward Griffiths returned to the role he left in 2015 with Mittesh Velani moving into a consultancy position.
 Wray was replaced as Saracens' Chairman by Neil Golding on 9 January 2020.

 On 18 January 2020, Premiership Rugby announced that Saracens would be relegated to the RFU Championship for the 2020–21 season.
 Premiership Rugby CEO Darren Childs said this punishment was due to Saracens' lack of cooperation in a mid-season audit to prove compliance in the 2019–20 season.

 After pressure from Premiership Rugby and the media Lord Dyson's full report into Saracens' spending was published on 23 January 2020, it revealed the overspend was £1.1m in 2016–17, £98,000 in 2017–18 and £906,000 in 2018–19.
 These included £923,947.63 of property investments between Nigel Wray and three unnamed Saracens' players.
 It also included Saracens' claim that the Salary Cap was unenforceable under competition law; this defence was rejected.

 On 28 January 2020, Griffiths resigned as CEO after less than a month in charge and Premiership Rugby applied a further 70-point deduction for the 2019–20 season to ensure Saracens would finish bottom of the league table.

+In February 2025, The Telegraph reported that the impartial expert advice about Saracens was provided by the auditors of another Premiership club, without highlighting the conflict of interest, despite their client then benefiting from the subsequent fine.